 ASSISTANT TO THE PASTOR

 Brian Guinto is a former intern at Reformation (summer of 2014) and graduate of Westminster Seminary in California.
 Licensed to preach by our denomination, he is working part-time at Reformation, while he pursues a calling in pastoral ministry.
 As an assistant to the pastor, Brian preaches and teaches about once a month and serves the congregation in counseling and care.
 He and Laura were married in 2017.
+In January 2019, the congregation voted to call Brian as our first Associate Pastor.
+He is now preparing for his ordination exams with the hope of being ordained later this Spring.

 The elders in a church are called "overseers" (1 Timothy 3:1-2, Titus 1:7) because their job is to watch over the church as God's household (1 Timothy 3:4-5).
 That means they are given the job of protecting the congregation from dangers (moral and doctrinal) as well as seeking to watch over those within and help to bring resolution when issues arise between Christians (Matthew 18:15-20; 1 Corinthians 5:9-13).
 The elders seek to help Christians love God with all their strength through guiding their lives according to God's word.